mspnp/interruptible-workload-on-spot/README.md

 #### Planning

-At this point, you have learnt that as an Architect you are tasked at being flexile which could be translated into look for as many options as you can find that align well with your orgnization business goals in terms of budget while these alternatives meet non functional requirements for your workload at the same time.
+At this point, you have learnt that as an Architect you are tasked at being flexile which could be translated into look for as many options as you can find that align well with your organization business goals in terms of budget while at the same time this selection meet the non-functional requirements at the capacity level for your workload.

 1. Get acquiented with the VM sizes Azure can offer you, and try to pick out some of them.
 The following command list VM Skus in `US East 2` that has a number of cores not greather than `8` by excluding from the results not supported options when using Azure Spot VM/VMSS instances: